 The 1st Entry, by the way, was trained way back in the early 1920’s, so we have a proud heritage.

-After that I did another 25 years in the aircraft industry at Marshall of Cambridge, working initially in Technical Publications, then in Product Support looking after many aircraft and system types, before ending up as Delegated Design Authority for MoD Airfield Arrestor Gear (RHAG and (PAAG) -
+After that I did another 25 years in the aircraft industry at Marshall of Cambridge, working initially in Technical Publications, then in Product Support looking after many aircraft and system types, before ending up as Delegated Design Authority for MoD Airfield Arrestor Gear (RHAG and (PAAG) - similar sort of kit as you will have seen on aircraft carriers for stopping scary fast jets on landing.

 I am now retired with Model Railways as one of my several hobbies.